kaycaimx/PetDiary/README.md

 - the app use a collection called "PetDiaryApp", within this collection are the user documents;
 - each user document has certain fields like user name and a "pets" subcollection, within the "pets" subcollection are the pet documents;
 - each pet document has certain fields like pet name, birthday, etc. and a "logs" subcollection, within the "logs" subcollections are the log documents;
-- each log document has certain fields about the details of such logged activity as shown by the example above;
+- each log document has certain fields about the details of such logged activity as shown by the example above.
-- in the next iteration, we plan to add one more subcollection "favorites" under each user document to store the pet-related businesses saved by a user, within the "favorites" subcollection are the business documents.